 I know, I told you, that’s totally shallow.
 But my hair is naturally wavy and thick, and it has the potential to be spectacularly frizzy.
 It’s never like that at the beach, though.
 It’s just wavy and smooth and textured.
 If it were up to me and my hair, we would just live at the beach.
 Since I actually cannot choose the town I live in based solely on good-hair-day-likelihood, however, I had to figure out a way to get that beachside casual look even when I’m home in the mountains.

-You’ve probably heard of sea-salt spray for your hair.
+You’ve probably heard of sea salt spray for your hair.
 I’ve been seeing the products in stores for a long time now, and I have friends who use it daily.
-Seriously, people rave about sea-salt spray.
-I might have been tempted to buy some, except that it sounded exactly like the sort of thing I could make myself with natural ingredients.
+Seriously, people rave about sea salt spray.
+I might have been tempted to buy some, except I knew I could learn how to make sea salt spray myself, with natural ingredients.

 So of course, I did.
 And I love the results.

 How to Make Sea Salt Spray For Hair

 You're going to need to start out with very warm water, preferably heated on the stove to nearly (but not quite) boiling.
 My tap water wasn't sufficiently hot.
 Next, add the sea salt and Epsom salt and stir until they are dissolved.
 When the salt is dissolved, add one tablespoon of organic coconut oil.
 You'll have to stir it until it is melted completely.
 Next, add one tablespoon of aloe vera gel.
 If you want to add essential oil for scent, add five drops at the end.
 Mix well, then pour into a spray bottle.